 We may also provide you with a special type of floss that is easier to thread between your teeth and the wire.

 For added protection, you may want to consider an anti-bacterial mouth rinse.

 Once your teeth are in the proper position, it is important to protect your investment.
 Unfortunately, your teeth can shift back out of alignment over time.
 Wearing a retainer following your treatment can prevent this problem from occurring.

 We offer a few different retainers depending on your preferences.
 Many patients choose a clear plastic retainer similar to aligner trays.
 Others use a more traditional appliance made from acrylic and a thin metal wire.

 What Can You Eat and Not Eat with Braces?

 You can enjoy several types of foods with your dental braces on.

 Common foods include pasta, fruits, casseroles, mashed potatoes, soups, soft veggies, pizza, soft bread, meat with no bones, and dairy products.

 Eating sticky and crunchy foods can loosen the brackets and wires.
 Avoid nuts, popcorn, potato chips, gum, crunchy veggies, pizza crust, and beef jerky.

 Getting braces is simple and painless; hence, there is no need to administer a local anesthetic.
 If you are planning to get braces, should be your first choice.
-We are specialists in orthodontic treatment and offer high-quality dental services thanks to our experienced dentists and modern equipment.
+We are specialists in orthodontic treatment and offer high-quality dental services thanks to our experienced dentist and modern equipment.